 Susan received her M.Div. from Princeton Theological Seminary and her B.A. in psychology, sociology and religion and is an ordained minister in the United Church of Christ.

 Creator of The Art of Growing Up® program, Julia is a visual artist and educator with experience in facilitating and developing curricula for all ages.
-As Program Director she creates and refines ArtWell programming, training and professional development, and supports the creation and implementation of strategic goals and partnerships.
+As Associate Executive Director she creates and refines ArtWell programming, training and professional development, and supports the creation and implementation of strategic goals and partnerships.